 Moving to Finland

-As Finland’s capital and busiest port, Helsinki spills across a group of Baltic islands and promontories, and its smart new suburbs extend into the surrounding forests and countryside.
-The city is one of Europe’s most modern and culturally progressive places, yet remains in touch with an intriguing history that stretches back over 450 years.
+As Finland’s capital and busiest port, Helsinki spills across a group of Baltic islands and promontories, and its smart new suburbs extend into the verdant surrounding forests and countryside.
+The city is one of Europe’s most modern and culturally progressive places, yet remains in touch with an intriguing history that stretches back over centuries.

-The most important factor affecting housing costs in Finland is the shortage of reasonably priced housing available in the metropolitan areas.
-This often forces families with children to live in the outlying municipalities or even further, resulting in long and expensive journeys to work, increased dependence on cars and limited access to services.
+Home-ownership is commonplace in Finland.
+Expats moving to Finland will find that housing has all the modern conveniences, although housing projects and individual homes tend to be small-scale by international standards.
+The most important factor affecting housing costs in Finland is the shortage of spacious housing available in metropolitan areas, which often forces families with children to live in the outlying municipalities or further afield, resulting in long and expensive commutes, increased dependence on cars and limited access to services.

 Education is mandatory in Finland and school attendance is compulsory for all children, including foreign citizens who reside permanently in Finland.
-Most major cities in Finland have good quality local and international schools, but are likely to have a waiting list.
+Most major cities in Finland have good quality local and international schools but are likely to have a waiting list.
 For these reasons, it is vital to start looking for a school as early as possible.

 Overall, expats who are willing to make an effort to adapt to local culture will find that life in Finland offers them a unique insight into Scandinavian and European lifestyles.

 Neighbouring countries: Finland is bordered by Sweden to the west, Norway to the north and Russia to the east.

 Geography: Finland's terrain is mostly flat, with around 70 percent of the country covered in a dense forest.
 In Lapland, to the north, are low mountains and further south lies the Åland archipelago.
 Eastern Finland is littered with thousands of lakes.

 Main language: Finnish as well as Swedish and Sámi, a recognised regional language